michaelakuempel/ProductKG/Applications.md

 Please also check out our web applications on this website: <a href="http://nonfoodkg.informatik.uni-bremen.de/">ProductKG web apps</a>

-These are some example applications that use NonFoodKG information:
+These are some example applications that use the knowledge graph:

 <table style="table-layout: fixed;width:100%;">
   <tr>